Internal medicine

 Infection Prevention

-• Correct condom use (from start to finish of sexual activity)
+• Correct condom use (from start to finish of sexual intercourse)

 • Avoid sexual activity with multiple partners